© Crown copyright 2019

 When you cease to trade you should show on your last return, ‘nil’ in the ‘Advance Payment Due’ box and complete the ‘Previous Month’s Advance Payment’ box.
 HMRC will refund any balance after agreeing it is correct and deducting any other duties you owe us.

 12. Customs Duty

-Customs duty-free sales can be made to entitled passengers (travelling to a non-EU destination).
+Customs duty-free sales can be made to entitled passengers (travelling to a non-UK and non-EU destination).
 These goods must accompany the entitled passenger to their destination outside the customs territory of the EU.

 Important note: Unless your premises are separately authorised as a customs warehouse, you cannot hold customs duty-suspended stock in your export shop.
 To apply for customs warehouse authorisation, send an application for a customs warehouse authorisation or Local Clearance Procedure (LCP) to your local customs office.
 The customs warehouse application is in Notice 232 Customs Warehousing.
 LCP is one of the Customs Freight Simplified Procedures.

 You can sell customs duty-suspended goods to non-entitled travellers but you must note these sales in your records at the point of sale.
-This must show that you made the sale to a non-entitled passenger (travelling to an EU or UK destination) and that you will account for any Customs Duty and import VAT payable.
+This must show that you made the sale to a non-entitled passenger (travelling to a UK or EU destination) and that you will account for any Customs Duty and import VAT payable.
 To operate this arrangement, you must obtain a LCP authorisation.

 You can sell customs duty free goods only if your export shop is also approved as a customs warehouse.
 The same conditions covering pre-ordered excise goods also apply to customs goods.

 To move customs duty-suspended goods to a different location you can either:

 - include the new location into your customs warehouse authorisation (you will need to note the change of location in your records)